arshlakhina/Ck-gatsby-blog/README.md

 CONTENTFUL_ACCESS_TOKEN=v4WRlGF6fTfBUrP54Hbaiava6VjPgKbW8mFEOgzEiPY
 ```

-Note: contributors can use these credentials and skip to set-up their own contentful CMS.
+Note: Contributors can use these credentials and skip to set-up their own contentful CMS.

 ### Publishing article with contentful
-- Navigate to content on contentful.com
+- Navigate to content on contentful.com.
 - Click on Add Blog Post button to create a post.
 - Write your article and fill all the required fields.
 - Publish your blog and deploy or re-deploy your own copy of this repo.